taiwangoldcard/website/content/goldcard-holders-faq/at-work.md

 ## Can I just not work at all?
 Here’s what we know:

-* A gold card holder needs to do gold-card-like things during the term of their first card in order to qualify for a second card.
+* A gold card holder needs to do the things expected of talented professionals (i.e. work) during the term of their first card in order to qualify for a second card.
 (Source: NIA Gold Card Information Meeting, 2018)
 * If qualifying under one of the the ‘salary’ criteria, the MoL will review your financial data (basically, your yearly tax return).
 If you do not pass the review, your work permit can be cancelled.
 (Source: Application Portal)

-It is rumoured that the primary usage of this cancelation clause will be to weed out people who have applied under false pretences.
+It is rumoured that the primary usage of this cancellation clause will be to weed out people who have applied under false pretences.
 The warning’s prominent appearance during the application process sends a clear message.